 All the energy finds its concentration in the deep black stone ‘lingam’ of Lord Shiva and reverberates around the dense monotonous stone walls of the ‘karuvarai’ (garbagriha/sanctum).
 The 3.1m tall lingam is humbly nestled deep inside the huge ‘mandapam’ and the long enclosed ‘artha-mandapam’ whose linearity and distance create the energy vibration inside.

 Falling in the axis is the ‘Nandi-mandapam’ with the huge monolithic Nandi facing towards the idol.
 The entire temple complex is elevated on a platform that accentuates the sacred structure over the courtyard.
 The floor surface of the courtyard reflects the heat of the sun at any point in a day- An effect of the majestic 216 ft high ‘Gopuram’ (Vimana) which sits as a symmetrical pyramid over the sanctum, leaving no shadows on the ground below.
-The gopuram is a granite-stone carved,16-storeyed tower crowned by a monolithic granite ‘Kumbam’ (capstone) that stands as an engineering marvel, for the heavy monolith (80 ton) was transported form far-off lands and crowned over the 216 ft tower with the facilities available over a 1000 years ago.
+The gopuram is a granite-stone carved,16-storeyed tower crowned by a monolithic granite ‘Kumbam’ (capstone) that stands as an engineering marvel, for the heavy monolith (80 ton) was transported from far-off lands and crowned over the 216 ft tower with the facilities available over a 1000 years ago.

 Dating back to the times of the ‘Chola’ reign, King Rajaraja Cholan I is believed to have had a rich flourishing empire over a huge population with its centre at Thanjavur, around the Kaveri river delta region.
 The reign saw a series of rich cultural and artistic experiences ranging from Literature to Music and Dance.
 The construction of the temple is believed to have been a celebration in which people from various places around gathered at Thanjavur and became a part, right from the religious inscriptions & sculpting to the construction & manpower.
-During the several years of construction, the entire population was sufficed with food & shelter and many cultural events involving music & dance were held.
+During the several years of construction, the entire population was sufficed with food & shelter, and many cultural events involving music & dance were held.
 This altogether made the emergence of ‘Thanjai periya kovil’ a lively celebration.
 These are reflected on the carefully-chiseled stone walls within the fortified complex, where the names of all the people involved have been carved and made its way into history.
-Even today, the cloister halls around the courtyard that accommodate the historical records in the gallery hymn to the ancient glory of the entire ‘Chola nadu’ (Chola region).
+Even today, the cloister halls around the courtyard that accommodate the historical records in the gallery hymn to the ancient glory of the entire ‘Chola Nadu’ (Chola region).

 The Brihadeeswara temple stands as a masterpiece not only with the Rich Rigid architectural surfaces but with the passionate effort and touch of the Spartans that are infused with the stones & sculptures.
-Amidst invasion by various empires, the strong monotonous stone surfaces still reflect the colourful lives of the past and makes way to the present with its functioning temple that makes it one of the “Greatest Living Chola Temples”.
+Amidst invasion by various empires, the strong monotonous stone surfaces still reflect the colorful lives of the past and make way to the present with its functioning temple that makes it one of the “Greatest Living Chola Temples”.

 Architect of Thoughts-Passionate human being looking for the essence in user experiences.
-Because, perception matters.
+Because perception matters.